Yakima Valley of WA State

 Concerned citizens approached Professor William Erdly, PhD, Chair of the Computing and Systems Science division at the University of Washington Bothell (UWB) to see if computer science students at the university could explore technologies that might assist in school screenings and treatment of near vision disorders.

-Alan Pearson, OD PhD joined Professor Erdly and students as the Clinical Advisor of the new Children’s Vision Research Group.
+Alan Pearson OD PhD joined Professor Erdly to advise students working on projects at the EYE Research Group.

 In 2014, the first Educating Young Eyes symposium convened at the university and was attended by teachers, school nurses, attorneys, Washington State Supreme Court judges, politicians, optometrists, ophthalmologists, and concerned citizens across our State representing a wide range of diverse communities.
 The goal was to understand the issues and explore what could be done next.